How Long Does Adderall Stay in The System?

 Adderall XR: lasts for up to 12 hours in the average adult

-While these are the average times for Adderall to last, there are some substance interactions that can shorten or extend the effects of the drug.
+While these are the average times for Adderall to last, some substance interactions can shorten or extend the effects of the drug.
 For example, sodium bicarbonate (found in antacids) can lengthen the effects of Adderall and MAOI antidepressants such as Phenelzine (Nardil) can shorten them.

 Research also shows that high acid juices such as grapefruit can shorten the effects of Adderall in both its forms as they interfere with the absorption process.